Attano/l4d2-tourney-rules/rules_EQCup4.md

 Servers must be chosen where any tournament director is able to connect to spectate matches - servers where any of the tournament directors have zero access will not be permitted.

 #####4.2 Configuration
 The server will have an up-to-date and working installation of the EQ 3.0c configuration and plugins.
-Failure to use the wrong version of the configuration could render the result of a match null and void.
+Failure to use the correct version of the configuration will render the result of a match null and void.

 #####4.3 Web-cast support
 Servers will have enough slots for a minimum of one cameraman, one caster, a cup admin and/or